Piano Concerto (Massenet): Composition

 In 1863, Massenet won the Prix de Rome as a composer, and moved to Rome.
 He remarked to his sister, "I am working more at the piano.
 I’m studying Chopin's Études, but especially Beethoven and Bach as the true musician-pianist".
 That year, he began sketches for his Piano Concerto.

 The work was not completed until 1902, when Massenet was nearing the age of sixty.
 In a period of three months, Massenet completed the piano concerto.

-Premiere

-The world premiere of this work occurred on 1 February 1903 at the Paris Conservatoire.
-The sixty-year-old Louis Diémer, to whom the work was dedicated, was the soloist for the premiere.